A Tikhonov theorem for McKean-Vlasov two-scale systems and a new application to mean field optimal control problems: Introduction

-In our second main result (Theorem \ref{thm:main_SMP}) we prove that the solution of a suitable two-scale system of FBSDEs, see \eqref{eq:two scales_FBSDE}, converges to the solution of \eqref{eq:general_FBSDE}.
+In our last main result (Theorem \ref{thm:main_SMP}) we prove that the solution of a suitable two-scale system of FBSDEs, see \eqref{eq:two scales_FBSDE}, converges to the solution of \eqref{eq:general_FBSDE}.
 In particular, the ``fast'' component $A^\eps$ of \eqref{eq:two scales_FBSDE} converges towards the optimal control process given by $\widehat{\alpha}(t,\Theta_t,\P_{\Theta_t})$, while the ``slow'' component $X^\eps$ converges towards the optimal state process.
 The advantage is that such a procedure avoids the usual minimization step.
 As a matter of fact, the problem of finding the minimizer of the Hamiltonian is delegated to the equation for $A^\eps$, which runs on a fast time scale.
-Following the above heuristic discussion on the Tikhonov theorem, the equation for $A^\eps$ is chosen in such a way that the limit equation is $\partial_a H=0$, which corresponds to finding the critical points of the Hamiltonian.
+Following the above heuristic discussion on the Tikhonov theorem, the equation for $A^\eps$ is chosen in such a way that in the limit equation we end up with the equation $\partial_a H=0$, which corresponds to finding the critical points of the Hamiltonian (see also Remark \ref{R:Form_of_the_FBSDE}).
 A (strict) convexity assumption, typical of the stochastic maximum principle, ensures that critical points are unique and they give indeed the unique minimizer of $H$ (and in turn the optimal control).
 We point out that we also consider the so-called extended mean field control setting, namely we allow $H$ to depend on the law of the control itself, therefore the equation for the critical points is more complicated, see \eqref{eq:critical}.
 Finally, we emphasize that the approximation procedure is new even for classical (non mean field) control problems.

-We end the paper by illustrating our method in the case of a classical linear quadratic control problem.
-In such a context, we can easily solve the FBSDE system \eqref{eq:general_FBSDE} and compare it with \eqref{eq:two scales_FBSDE} for different values of $\eps$, given by the two-scale approximation induced by the Tikhonov theorem.
-A thorough comparison of our approach with other methods for solving more general stochastic optimal control problems is beyond the scope of the present paper and we leave it for future research.